 Steel doors are a bit of a controversy.
 They aren't commonly used for residential buildings so most people wouldn't think to use one for their front door.
 Due to this, there are quite a few misconceptions that homeowners have.
 The truth is steel doors can be used for your home and they have some remarkable advantages.
 Learn the answers to many of the common questions people have before you nix the idea of even considering a steel door for your home.

 Steel doors are installed between interior and exterior areas.
 They are also typically installed between houses and garages.
 Rarely are they installed in interior-to-interior spaces unless there is a great need for security or fire-block in one of those areas.

 Yes.
-Even though steel doors are most often associated with institutional applications (stores, schools, etc.), you are starting to see many more residences with them.
+Even though steel doors are most often associated with institutional applications (stores, schools, etc.), we are starting to see many more residences with them.

 No. Steel doors are comprised of either a polyurethane or polystyrene core with a steel skin over the top.

 A solid steel door would be prohibitively heavy and would most likely tear out the hinges.
 Steel between 16 and 24 gauge is used for the skin of the door.
 A wood frame, called a stile, surrounds the perimeter of the door.
 None of the polyurethane or polystyrenes is visible on the edges of the door.

 What Is the Reason for the Non-Metal Core?

 Other than the weight factor, steel, and most metals, are remarkably good conductors of heat and cold.
 This is not something that you want for a door.
 The polyurethane or polystyrene cores act as thermal barriers.

 Studies show that these man-made materials are 500% better at blocking unwanted heat and cold than wood doors.